EMISSIONS REDUCTION INITIATIVES

 Opportunity assessments underway for future applicability in our operations

-Evaluate energy adjacent opportunities
+Evaluate adjacent business opportunities

 We are committed to understanding potential business opportunities that complement our vision of being at the forefront of driving innovation to produce oil and natural gas – both profitably and sustainably.
+Industry adjacent business opportunities will be periodically reassessed in conjunction with our strategic planning initiatives.